PerfectlySoft/PerfectDocs/guide/MySQL.md

             ary.append("\(optionName)":optionValue]) //store our options
         }
 	}
 ```

 ## MySQL Server API

 The MySQL server API provides you with a set of tools to connect to and work with MySQL server instances.
-This includes basic connections, disconnections, querying the instance for databases/tables, and running queries (which is actually a light wrapper for the full [Statements API](#mysql-statements-api).
+This includes basic connections, disconnections, querying the instance for databases/tables, and running queries (which is actually a light wrapper for the full [Statements API](#mysql-statements-api)).
 Results returned, however, are handled and manipulated with the [Results API](#mysql-results-api).
-Statements also have a [Satements API](#mysql-statements-api) that lets you work with statements in much more detail that simply running queries though the main MySQL class.
+Statements also have a [Statements API](#mysql-statements-api) that lets you work with statements in much more detail than simply running queries though the main MySQL class.

 ### init